credential-handler/credential-handler-polyfill/README.md

 #### Goal 1: Make using credentials easier and safer for users

-Credential management are becoming fundamental to a new generation of web applications.
+Credential management is becoming fundamental to a new generation of web applications.
 Users need the ability to safely store and manage credentials (from diplomas to coupons), and they need a consistent trusted UI (aka "trusted chrome" in industry parlance) to do that.